Eurasian blackcap: In culture

 Aristotle, in his History of Animals, considered that the garden warbler eventually metamorphosed into a blackcap.
 The blackcap's song has led to it being described as the "mock nightingale" or "country nightingale", and John Clare, in "The March Nightingale" describes the listener as believing that the rarer species has arrived prematurely.
 "He stops his own and thinks the nightingale/Hath of her monthly reckoning counted wrong".
 The song is also the topic of Italian poet Giovanni Pascoli's "La Capinera" [The Blackcap].

 Giovanni Verga's 1871 novel Storia di una capinera, according to its author, was inspired by a story of a blackcap trapped and caged by children.
 The bird, silent and pining for its lost freedom, eventually dies.
 In the book, a nun evacuated from her convent by cholera falls in love with a family friend, only to have to return to her confinement when the disease wanes.
 The novel was adapted as films of the same name in 1917, 1943 and 1993.
 The last version was directed by Franco Zeffirelli, and its English-language version was retitled as Sparrow.
 In Saint François d'Assise, an opera by Messiaen, the orchestration is based on bird song.
 St Francis himself is represented by the blackcap.

+In Finland, a caged blackcap is featured in a Christmas song Sylvian Joululaulu (compare with the Latin name Sylvia atricapilla), and is said to represent Finland before it claimed independence from Russia in 1917.

 Folk names for the blackcap often refer to its most obvious plumage feature (black-headed peggy, King Harry black cap and coal hoodie) or to its song, as in the "nightingale" names above.
 Other old names are based on its choice of nesting material (Jack Straw, hay bird, hay chat and hay Jack).
 There is a tradition of the Royal Navy's Fleet Air Arm bases being named for birds.
 A former base near Stretton in Cheshire was called HMS Blackcap.